Ferry to France from Ireland

 Ferries to France from Ireland

-The ferries to France from Ireland are especially popular during holiday season.
-A lot of tourist choose to start their vacation by ferry from Ireland directly to France.
+The ferries to France from Ireland are especially popular during the holiday season.
+A lot of tourists choose to start their vacation by ferry from Ireland directly to France.

 You also have the option to first sail to the UK and from there to France and or other European countries, but there are some good ferry routes between France and Ireland.

-From the South of Ireland you can sail from either Cork or Rosslare to Cherbourg and Roscoff, but it is also possible to sail from Dublin to Cherbourg.
-This is the longest crossing (19 hours) while Roscoff-Cork is the fastest connection taking you from Ireland to France with a night crossing in just 14 hours.
+From the South of Ireland, you can sail from Cork or Rosslare to Cherbourg, Dunkirk and Roscoff, but sailing from Dublin to Cherbourg is also possible, this is the second longest crossing (19 hours), while Dunkirk Rosslare is the longest (24 hours).
+Roscoff-Cork is the fastest connection taking you from Ireland to France with a night crossing in just 14 hours.

 Taking the ferry to the European mainland is a comfortable way of starting your vacation, and it's also handy if you want to take your car along on vacation.